bloominstituteoftechnology/User-Onboarding/README.md

 - [ ] Set up a state property called `users` that is initialized with an empty array
 - [ ] Every time you make a `POST` request, and get that new user data back, update your `users` state with the new user added to the array
 - [ ] Render `users` in your app.
-This can be done in the `Form` component, or you can pass the array down to another component and render the `users` there
+You can <pre></pre> and JSON.stringify() method to display your post request.

 ## Stretch Goals

 The following are stretch goals that you should attempt _after_ you meet MVP for your project:

 - [ ] Add basic styling to your form in your app.
 Make it look pretty with any styling method you choose.
-- [ ] Implement a dropdown menu in your Formik form.
-Add a `role` value to your Formik HOC and add a dropdown with different roles for your users.
+- [ ] Implement a dropdown menu in your form.
+Add a `role` value to your state and add a dropdown with different roles for your users.
-- [ ] Create 3 new inputs inside your Formik form of your choice along with corresponding validation and error messaging
+- [ ] Create 3 new inputs inside your form of your choice along with corresponding validation and error messaging
 - [ ] Add to your existing handling so that, if a user inputs their email as `waffle@syrup.com`, they receive an error message in their form that says _"That email is already taken."_